Osama446/React-Naive/README.md

   11. useLayout hook works like useEffect hook but renders at the same time of rendering the componenet and it's used in the navigation to set the title dynamically.

+  12. In the case where we have multiple input fields we can use one useState hook and setting the initial state as an object then we can update the data by expecting an identifier.

+      Example:

+        const [inputValues, setInputValues] = useState({
+            amount: '',
+            date: '',
+            description:''
+        });

+       function inputChangeHandler(inputIdentifier, enteredValues){
+        setInputValues((currentValues)=>{
+            return {...currentValues,
+                      [inputIdentifier]: enteredValues
+                   }
+         });
+        }